bholmesdev/bholmesdev/src/blog/using-enums-with-string-values-in-typescript-consider-string-literals-instead.md

 ---
-title: Using enums with string values in TypeScript?
-Consider string literals instead!
+title: Using Typescript string enums?
+Consider string literals!
 description: Enums are a great way to standardize your types.
-But what if you want string values too?
+But if you want those string values, is this the best solution?
 layout: blog-post
 publishedOn: 2019-07-29T14:39:03.632Z
 ---